 The primary outcome is the occurrence of at least one asthma attack requiring treatment with OCS over the 12 month treatment/follow up period.
-Secondary outcomes will be asthma control, HRQoL, treatment failure, unscheduled healthcare utilisation, cumulative dose of ICS in the last 12 months, mortality and hospitalisations.
+Secondary outcomes will be time to first asthma attack requiring treatment with OCS, asthma control, HRQoL, treatment failure, unscheduled healthcare utilisation, cumulative dose of ICS over the 12 month treatment period, mortality and hospitalisations.
 We will also undertake a cost-effectiveness analysis of the two approaches.